Everything you need to know...

 - Learn from a lecture team who include established screenwriters.

-- Have the opportunity to work abroad— with the possibility of Erasmus funding available for European placements.
+- Have the opportunity to work or study abroad with the possibility of funding through the Erasmus+ programme (until 2023) or the Turing Scheme.

 - Benefit from excellent facilities for film study including a purpose-built theatre.